QuanEstimation: An open-source toolkit for quantum parameter estimation: Introduction

-Hereby we present a new toolkit, QuanEstimation, based on both Python and Julia for the quantum parameter estimation and provide some examples to demonstrate its usage and performance.
-QuanEstimation contains several widely-used metrological tools, such as the asymptotic Fisher information based quantities as well as their Bayesian counterparts (including direct Bayesian cost minimization, Bayesian versions of the classical and quantum Cram\'{e}r-Rao bounds as well as the quantum Ziv-Zakai bound).
+Hereby we present a new numerical toolkit, QuanEstimation, based on both Python and Julia for the quantum parameter estimation and provide some examples to demonstrate its usage and performance.
+QuanEstimation is designed to fill the lack of a general toolkit in quantum parameter estimation, not a general one in quantum information.
+Hence, it only focuses on the missions in quantum parameter estimation, and the main features are significantly different from the existing toolkits in quantum information.
+Specifically, it contains several widely-used metrological tools, such as the asymptotic Fisher information based quantities as well as their Bayesian counterparts (including direct Bayesian cost minimization, Bayesian versions of the classical and quantum Cram\'{e}r-Rao bounds as well as the quantum Ziv-Zakai bound).
 For the sake of scheme design, QuanEstimation can execute the optimizations of the probe state, control, and measurement, as well as the simultaneous optimizations among them with both gradient-based and gradient-free methods.
 Due to the fact that most of the time adaptive measurement schemes are the best practical way to realize the asymptotic advantage indicated by the quantum Fisher information, QuanEstimation can also execute online adaptive measurement schemes, such as the adaptive phase estimation, and provide the real-time values of the tunable parameters that can be directly used in an experiment.